Tonneau: Sports cars

-Trucks
+Pickup trucks

 The first Australian ute (vehicle) was a 1934 Ford Coupe Utility.
 It included a tonneau.

 Tonneau covers are used in coupé utility cars and pickup trucks to cover and secure the cargo bed and come in a variety of styles.
 Mainly they are categorized by material Soft or Hard covers.
 Soft covers can be rollup or folding and Hard covers are rollup, folding or one piece.

 The most common style is the roll-up tonneau made from cloth or vinyl, which uses a rib-like structure to support the fabric and keep it taut and roll up toward the cab of the truck.
 A snap-based system is also used, but has become less common due to truck owners not wanting to install the snaps on their vehicle as they typically require drilling or permanent adhesive.
 Hard roll-up tonneau covers are more firm than regular roll-up tonneau covers.
 They are made of a wall of individual aluminum slats, covered with soft vinyl.
 In the unrolled position, these aluminium slats form a hard aluminium shell, which not only covers the cargo inside the bed, but also may support loads up 400 pounds on top of it.

 Another style of truck bed tonneau cover is a retractable unit, which is mounted at the front and sides of the bed and rolls up or retracts from the tailgate towards the cab.
 The retractable tonneau is typically made of vinyl, plastic or aluminium.
 Retractable tonneaus are more secure than soft tonneau covers, since they usually lock and are made from a harder composition, but they take more time to install and are designed for semi-permanent installation.
-There are two popular categories of tonneau covers by Retrax: manual and power.
-A manual tonneau cover must be moved by hand, while a power tonneau cover is moved by its own motor.
 Fiberglass, hard plastic, or aluminium tonneau covers are also common.
 Some may be painted to match the truck, are solid in construction, and can be locked.
 These covers are usually heavy and require gas struts to assist in opening and closing.
 They operate much like a vehicle's hood, typically opening from the tailgate end of the bed (back to front).
 Some have multiple compartments that open front to back, back to front, side to side, or even rise vertically.
 Fiberglass, hard plastic, or aluminium tonneau covers are sometimes installed as a factory option on new vehicles.
 More than 700kg of cargo can be carried on top of metal tonneau covers.

 Many sellers claim that tonneau covers improve gas mileage because they make the truck more streamlined.
 However, air currents create a wake inside the pickup bed, which helps the aerodynamics.
 A tonneau cover interferes with this wake, and scientific tests have shown little to no improvement in mileage by using a tonneau cover traveling at less than 70 mph.
 A similar effect is seen when the tailgate is down and the mileage goes down.